What is SaaS

 Complex data in dashboards

 If your SaaS app deals with a lot of statistics and complex information, it needs to be visually organized.
-One of the best ways to do so is through a dashboard.
+One of the best ways is through a dashboard.
 Numbers, pie charts, graphs, percentages… Altogether they can be very confusing for a user, especially one, not familiar with the interface yet.
 Your goal here is to help customers easily grasp the information.

 A good dashboard should display up-to-date information, have a clear layout and simple visual elements, as well as use brand colors and fonts.